vareger/frontnode/README.md

-*  To retrieve any Input/Output transactions related to the specific addresses you should add this address to watch list by submiting simple Post query on FrontNode url.
+*  To retrieve any Input/Output transactions related to the specific addresses, add this address to watch list:

 ```java
 POST /api/v1/addresses HTTP/1.1